Techtonica/curriculum/underrepresented-in-tech-resources/underrepresented-in-tech-India.md

-# Resources for Underrepresented People in Tech
+# Resources for Underrepresented People in Tech - India

 ### Prerequisites